 You know the feeling well… you’re just going about your business, walking out to the mailbox to pick up the daily mail.
 For some reason, the pile feels a bit heavier today.
 And as you sort through the junk and the magazines and the bills, you find that you’ve received a little love note in the form of a tax notice from the Internal Revenue Service (IRS).
 No wonder the mail is so heavy today… the IRS is looking for more of your well-earned money. (more…)

-Most discussions about how healthcare reform will impact taxes have centered on the so called “Individual Mandate.”
+Most discussions about how health care reform will impact taxes have centered on the so called “Individual Mandate.”
 But, health care reform will lead to other tax changes, too.
-One such tax chance is the addition of a .9% Medicare tax surcharge. (more…)
+One such tax chance is the addition of a 0.9% Medicare tax surcharge. (more…)

 Recently we’ve been hearing calls for everyone to pay their fair share of taxes.
 One regular target: online retailers, who are being criticized for failing to collect and remit sales tax.
 But, like many questions of tax policy, this one is more complicated than headlines might lead you to believe. (more…)

 Recently, a reader shared with us that she inherited property in both Ohio and Florida.
 She had a pretty specific question related to the value of the Ohio property.
 That question made me think there may be more people who don’t know how to handle newly inherited property for estate tax purposes.
 Hence, I’m going to provide some general estate information I hope will help.

 According to Ohio law, “the value of any property included in the gross estate shall be the price at which such property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of relevant facts.”